 This prevents shadows on one side of your face.
 If you have a white lampshade, this also helps soften the light on your face, giving you a more natural look.

-Professional Photography Lights: If you want something of higher quality, You can also use freestanding lights designed for photographers or videographers.
+If you want something of higher quality, you can also use freestanding lights designed for photographers or videographers.

 Just type YouTube lighting into Amazon and you’ll see plenty of kits that are more than enough for your online teaching needs.
 You’ll see halos with different color filters, photoshoot-ready soft lightboxes, and bright white lights with umbrellas to soften the glare.